-Kids Of White House Reporters Take Over And Trump Seems To Prefer It
+Kids Of White House Reporters Take Over, And Trump Seems To Prefer It

 "I agree.
 Come on, let's go," Trump said.

 On the way in, Trump took the time to defend Rear Adm.
-Ronny Jackson, who withdrew from consideration to head the Department of Veterans Affairs earlier in the day.
+Ronny Jackson, who had withdrawn from consideration to head the Department of Veterans Affairs earlier in the day.

 "He got treated very very unfairly," Trump said.
 "And he's a hell of a man."